Alain91530/restaurant-review/README.md

   - Color sheme change to have a better contrast and pass aXe accessiblity audit
   - Hidden link to skip focusing the map and in the map if wanted.
-  - tabIndex=0 added at proper eleemnts to manage focus adequatly
+  - tabIndex=0 added at proper elements to manage focus adequatly
   - alt text added to pictures.
 Choice has been made to add the alt text to the json "datababase" to be able to have a specific text for each restaurant and not only a generic one like "photo of $RESTAURANT-NAME restaurant"
   - Title added to google map iframe.

-  the html tag without a language can't be fixed
+The html tag without a language can't be fixed

 ### version

-_V 0.00_ 05/xx/2018
+_V 0.9_ 05/15/2018

 ### Installation